PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 where there is literature support.
 If this is an obvious mathematical derivation or fact, please spell it out.

-> I have rephrased this sentence at TODO.
+> I have rephrased this sentence -- essentially, the methods are agnostic to the shape of the network, so as long as there is a vector of features and a value representing the interaction, they would work equally well on unipartite or bipartite networks.

 "tp is the number of interactions predicted as positive (line 18).
 This is a good example of where terminology is not helping the reader - the author